TheRebelCreeper/ChessEngine/Readme.md

 Features that have not been implemented yet, but are planned

+* Improved time management
+* Singular Extensions
 * New NNUE
-* TT in qsearch
-* Aspiration Windows
 * Lazy SMP
-* Late Move Pruning
 * Tunability
 * Staged Move Generation
 * Improved uci print out (seldepth)